YatinGupta777/Reddit-flare-detector/README.md

 Files info :

 1. Flare Detector : Main Code that perform data collection, exploratory data analysis and model building
-2. **Experiment Log : Summarizes the various approaches, models, results , data etc.**
+2. **Experiment Log : Summarizes the various approaches, models, results , data etc.** (Detailed Explanation here and in Code)
 3. Requirements.txt : Libraires required to run the project
 4. Images : Images used in experiment log
 5. Original_expanded_data : 400,000+ Reddit posts analyzed here.
 This data is downloaded so that it can be directly used again.